A sticky HDP-HMM with application to speaker diarization: Acknowledgments

-We thank O. Vinyals, G. Friedland, and N. Morgan for helpful discussions about the NIST dataset.
+We thank O. Vinyals, G. Friedland and N. Morgan for helpful discussions about the NIST data set.

-\begin{supplement}[id=suppA] \stitle{Notational Conventions and Derivations of Gibbs Samplers} \slink[doi]{???} \slink[url]{http://lib.stat.cmu.edu/aoas/???/???} \sdatatype{.pdf} \sdescription{We present detailed derivations of the conditional distributions used for both the direct assignment and blocked Gibbs samplers, as well as associated pseudo-code.
+\begin{supplement}[id=suppA] \sname{Supplement} \stitle{Notational conventions, Chinese restaurant franchises and derivations of Gibbs samplers} \slink[doi]{10.1214/10-AOAS395SUPP} \slink[url]{http://lib.stat.cmu.edu/aoas/395/supplement.pdf} \sdatatype{.pdf} \sdescription{We present detailed derivations of the conditional distributions used for both the direct assignment and blocked Gibbs samplers, as well as the associated pseudo-code.
+The description of these derivations relies on the Chinese restaurant analogies associated with the HDP and sticky HDP-HMM, which are expounded\vadjust{\goodbreak} upon in this supplementary material.
 We also provide a list of notational conventions used throughout the paper.} \end{supplement}